XR-Robotics/XRoboToolkit-Unity-Client/README.md

 A: Connect the headset to public internet and run it.

+- Q: Failed to connect on Linux.

+A: Ensure the PC and headset are in the same WiFi network.
+Run the 3D application first and then run the Headset App.

 ---

 For technical support or documentation updates, contact the development team.